 The overall crime rate in Leakesville is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Leakesville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Leakesville does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Leakesville with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.87% of adults in Leakesville have a bachelor's degree or advanced degree.
+The percentage of adults in Leakesville who are college-educated is close to the national average for all communities of 21.84%: 20.07% of the adults in Leakesville have a bachelor's degree or advanced degree.

-The per capita income in Leakesville in 2010 was $18,365, which is upper middle income relative to Mississippi, and lower middle income relative to the rest of the US.
-This equates to an annual income of $73,460 for a family of four.
+The per capita income in Leakesville in 2018 was $14,248, which is low income relative to Mississippi and the nation.
+This equates to an annual income of $56,992 for a family of four.

 Leakesville is a very ethnically-diverse town.
 The people who call Leakesville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Leakesville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Leakesville include German, Scottish, Irish, and African.
+Important ancestries of people in Leakesville include Irish, English, German, Italian, and Norwegian.

 The most common language spoken in Leakesville is English.
-Other important languages spoken here include Portuguese and Spanish.
+Other important languages spoken here include Italian and Spanish.